Sometimes depression doesn't get better, even with treatment. Explore what you can do about it.By Mayo Clinic Staff

 - Add another type of antidepressant.
 Your doctor may prescribe two different classes of antidepressants at the same time.
 That way they'll affect a wider range of brain chemicals linked to mood.
 These chemicals are neurotransmitters that include dopamine, serotonin and norepinephrine.

 - Add a medication generally used for another condition.
-Your doctor may prescribe a medication that's generally used for another mental or physical health disorder, along with an antidepressant.
-This approach, known as augmentation, may include antipsychotics, mood stabilizers (lithium or anti-seizure medications), anti-anxiety medications, thyroid hormone, beta blockers, stimulants or other drugs.
+Your doctor may prescribe a medication that's generally used for another mental or physical health problem, along with an antidepressant.
+This approach, known as augmentation, may include antipsychotics, mood stabilizers, anti-anxiety medications, thyroid hormone or other drugs.

-- Consider the cytochrome P450 (CYP450) genotyping test.
+- Consider the cytochrome P450 (CYP450) genotyping test, if available.
 This test checks for specific genes that indicate how well your body can process (metabolize) a medication.
-Because of inherited (genetic) traits that cause variations in certain P450 enzymes, medications may affect each person differently.
-However, CYP450 tests aren't a sure way to tell which antidepressant will work.
-Your local hospital may not provide genetic tests, but lab testing may be available through national laboratories.
-However, this testing is not always covered by insurance.
+Because of inherited (genetic) traits that cause variations in certain cytochrome P450 enzymes, medications may affect people differently.
+But a CYP450 test isn't a sure way to tell which antidepressant will work — it only provides clues.
+And this test is not always covered by insurance.

 Psychological counseling (psychotherapy) by a psychiatrist, psychologist or other mental health professional can be very effective.
 For many people, psychotherapy combined with medication works best.
 It can help identify underlying concerns that may be adding to your depression.
 For example, psychotherapy can help you: